vanSchaening/PapaCode/README.md

 * For an individual, concatenating all of the SNPs for selected loci.

 ####Pseudomaker

 __input__

 __output__

 ####Magic

 __input__

 __output__

 ####Export To Fasta

 __input__:  export data from stacks (usually a file called export_haps.tsv), and optionally a list of loci to filter by.

 __output__: sequences reconstructed based on requests.
 It can either reconstruct biallelic versions of a locus, with both alleles concatenated, or monoallelic versions using IUPAC ambiguity codes.
 Instead of reconstructing the whole locus, it can instead make a string of concatenated SNPs.

+###Contact us

+Until 2014, these scripts were written and maintained by [Cassandra Schaening](c.schaening@gmail.com), working with [Ximena Velez-Zuazo](xvelezuazo@gmail.com).

+For more information about Riccardo Papa's lab and the ongoing projects, see our website at http://ricpapa.wix.com/rpapalab.